stowler/stowlerGeneralComputing/docs/setupBasicScriptingEnvironment.md

 3. [Download Rstudio Desktop](http://www.rstudio.com/ide/download/desktop) as a precompiled binary.
 4. Install Rstudio Desktop from downloaded .dmg file.

 To upgrade R or Rstudio Desktop just follow the same instructions.
-They are both generally good about finding your existing install and either migrating everything over to the new version or warning you if there is going to be trouble.
+They are both generally good about finding existing versions and either migrating everything over to the new version or warning you if there is going to be trouble.

 ## Install R and Rstudio on ubuntu linux: